VIJAYSHARRY/content-ops-starter/content/pages/index.md

     subtitle: >-
       “We help entrepreneurs and businesses in the UAE launch stunning websites & online stores – fast, easy, and affordable
-    text: >
+    text: >+
-      We help entrepreneurs and businesses in the UAE launch stunning websites & online stores – fast, easy, and affordable.
+      ```

+      VBTS helps startups, small businesses & growing brands in the UAE go
+      digital.
+From websites to complete e-commerce solutions — we design,
+      develop, and deliver your online presence with speed & style.

+      ```

     actions:
       - label: Get started
         altText: ''